nuxeo/nuxeo-drive/README.rst

     cat $ofile

-Configuration and usage
+Configuration and Usage
 =======================

-Regular usage
+Regular Usage
 -------------

-1. Launch the Nuxeo Drive program (e.g. from the start menu under Windows).
+1. Launch the Nuxeo Drive program (e.g. from the Start menu under Windows).

 2. A new icon should open in the system tray and a popup menu should open asking the user for the URL of the Nuxeo server and credentials.